wbarnes54/blender/README.md

 # blender
-Depth mapping project with Blender Python
+Depth mapping project with Blender Python.
+I've included some renders of images with this program.